 Body positivity means you believe beauty exists in every body shape and size and color.
 Body positivity means to have a healthy body image and good self-esteem.
-It is about feeling beautiful in your natural skin, size and body type and accepting yourself wholeheartedly the way you are.
-Pleasant as this concept may sound many men and women struggle to achieve the body positive attitude.
+It is about feeling beautiful in your natural skin, size, and body type and accepting yourself wholeheartedly the way you are.
+Pleasant as this concept may sound many men and women struggle to achieve a body-positive attitude.
 The reason that people find it so difficult to feel comfortable in their own skin is that the environment they are raised in constantly feeds to them that they are not enough.
-Not good enough, not pretty enough, not smart enough and not worthy of good things.
+Not good enough, not pretty enough, not smart enough, and not worthy of good things.
 This poor self-esteem makes it hard to receive compliments as they truly believe they are not worthy of the compliment.
 It becomes a struggle to believe that you are beautiful the way you are.

 Body Negative Compliments

 Compliments are meant to boost your self-esteem and improve your body image, but what if they are doing the opposite of that?
 These are the compliments also referred to as backhand compliments because on the surface they are praising something about the receiver but in reality, they are shaming the receiver or making them uncomfortable about their physical appearance.
 You should really avoid giving such compliments as they damage the self-esteem of the receiver and makes you look a mean person.
 Following are some examples of body negative compliments, please note if you have been giving such compliments without realizing the damage you are causing and try to avoid them in future.

 - You carry yourself really gracefully for a big girl.

 - You are so brave for such a tiny person.